|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 Every state has its own income-based formula, commonly referred to as child support guidelines, for determining how much money one parent should pay to the other for the support and care of their minor children.
 The state legislatures have gone to great lengths to take every reasonable factor into consideration in arriving at these calculations, and for the most part, judges have a strong preference for using the guideline amount.
-That being said, all states have procedures in place that allow for a deviation from the guideline amount if you and your spouse agree that a higher or lower amount is best for your particular circumstances.
-Keep in mind that choosing a support amount that is much lower than the guideline amount or choosing no support at all may draw greater scrutiny from your judge.
+That being said, all states allow judges to order a higher or lower support amount if necessary for the best interests of the children.
+When spouses agree to the deviation, judges are more likely to go along with that agreement.
+Keep in mind though that agreeing to a support amount that is much lower than the guideline amount or choosing no support at all may draw greater scrutiny from your judge.

 More information on how child support is calculated in your state is available here.

 Usually, when couples decide to divorce one of the first goals is for one of them to move out.
-However, this is frequently problematic since the expense of maintaining separate households doesn't usually coincide with an increase in the income of either party.
+However, this can be a problem since the expense of maintaining separate households doesn't usually coincide with an increase in the income of either party.
 Depending on the circumstances, expenses for housing, utilities and food may double, which is why for some couples, continuing to live under the same roof is simply a necessity.
 If you are in a position for one of you to move out, in most instances neither party should expect to enjoy the same lifestyle, at least not at the outset.

 If you and your spouse must continue cohabitating after deciding to divorce, make sure the grounds in your state don't prohibit this.
 In a few states, to get a no-fault divorce, the spouses must live physically apart at separate residences for a set amount of time either before filing for divorce or before the divorce can be finalized.
 More information on states with physical separation requirements for divorce is available here.